AlexaDeWit/purescript-tweetnacl/README.md

 This module was originally released by William Wolf, [here](https://github.com/throughnothing/purescript-crypt-nacl)

-Owing to inactivity on the part of the original author, this forked release has been created to carry support to 0.12.
+Owing to inactivity on the part of the original author, this forked release has been created to carry support to 0.12, as well as beyond.
+This repository will be maintained as if it was the primary one, at least until such time as upstream pulls in the work done here and becomes active once again.